tniket/movies/README.md

 run the command python .\manage.py import_csv movies_app/movies.csv
  for which the date data type will clean in right format of 'YYYY-MM-DD' and data will import in models

+## Check the Api on Postman or other Tools

+Check the api on Postman